Accreditation is only open to paid members of UAUK, and it is only available to institutions based in the UK.

 The process of accreditation is either for entire degree programmes, or for defined pathways within these degrees (sets of modules or units).
 Undergraduate (single and joint honours) and Masters’ programmes may be accredited.
 In practice, this will mean that the degree or the pathway through a degree is accredited not the individual doing the degree.
 However, upon graduating from an accredited degree/pathway a graduate should meet the criteria for PCIfA (Practitioner) grade.
-‘Practitioner’ is one of CIfA’s three professionally accredited member grades – the others being Associate (ACIfA) and Member (MCIfA).
-You can find out more information about this on the CIfA website.
+‘Practitioner’ is one of CIfA’s three professionally accredited member grades assessed on demonstrated technical competence and ethical suitability.
+Find out more about accredited member grades on the CIfA website.

-1. Research and analyse
+- Research and analyse (Word Doc)

-2. Health and safety
+- Health and safety (Word Doc)

-3. Ethical framework and personal development
+- Ethical framework and personal development (Word Doc)

-4. Non-intrusive archaeological investigations
+- Non-intrusive archaeological investigations (Word Doc)

-6. Intrusive archaeological investigations
+- Intrusive archaeological investigations (Word Doc)

-7. Implement routine interventive conservation procedures
+- Implement routine interventive conservation procedures (Word Doc)

 - Identify and evaluate the requirements of users of exhibitions or interpretive activities (Word Doc)